 A mommy makeover can help address all of these problems.

 Before deciding to have a mommy makeover, consult with a board-certified plastic surgeon to determine if you qualify.
-A plastic surgeon can also tell you which procedure you need and which ones you can omit.
+A plastic surgeon who prioritizes your safety and comfort without compromising your aesthetic goals can also tell you which procedures you need and which ones you can omit.

 Here are the typical procedures that make up a mommy makeover: